 (We Will Work Together on Good Health)

 The Health Secretariat staff act as administrative support to the Anishinabek Advisory Council on Health, the Anishinabek Chiefs Committee on Health, and the Chiefs of Ontario Chiefs Committee on Health.
-Their objectives are:
+Their goals and objectives are to:

-- Performs duties assigned to the Health Secretariat.
+- Perform duties assigned to the Health Secretariat;